lecluyse2000/CCalc/README.md

 # CCalc - Caden's Calculator

-CCalc is a CLI tool capable of solving both boolean and arithmetic expressions.
+CCalc is a powerful CLI tool capable of solving both boolean and arithmetic expressions.

 ## Quick Links